vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 ---
 layout: post
-title:  "Cache busting using ASP.NET 5"
+title:  "Cache busting using ASP.NET Core"
 author: Vincent Lesierse
 date:   2015-12-20
-tags: [aspnet5]
+tags: [aspnetcore]
 comments: true
 ---
 You are building this awesome new feature in your application's javascript code and designed a kick-ass responsive UI by using media queries in your css.